thegamecracks/theticketbot/README.md

 Afterwards, use `/inbox create` to choose the channel you want your inbox posted in.
 You will then be prompted to select a message to be sent with your inbox.
-For a short period of time, you can right-click or long tap any message, open the Apps menu, and use `Select this message`.
+You can then right-click or long tap the message you sent, open the Apps menu, and use `Select this message`.

 When choosing a channel, the bot must be able to view, send messages, and create private threads in that channel.